AriFordsham/GHCWiki/trac-fast-cgi.md

 # Aliasing functionality is needed
 server.modules += ("mod_alias")

-# Setup an alias for the static resources
+# Set up an alias for the static resources
 alias.url = ("/trac/chrome/common" => "/usr/share/trac/htdocs")

 # Use negative lookahead, matching all requests that ask for any resource under /trac, EXCEPT in